 lion parts must be accompanied by documentation on how they

-were obtained; you must notify the state within 24 hours of your salvage and obtain a permit within 72 hours.
+were obtained; you must notify the state within 24 hours of your salvage and obtain a permit within 72 hours; starting July 1, 2018, new trappers will be required to take a trapping education course

 |Illinois||It is illegal to sell or barter inedible parts from legally salvaged roadkill deer.||Illinois Department of Natural Resources; DNR Regulations; guide to some restrictions on possessing animal parts; taxidermy laws handbook, including possession laws and list of endangered/threateded species; more legislation on possessing animal parts; fur tanner/dyer and buyer license application info; information on roadkill deer; article on roadkilled furbearers